 Proofread it multiple times

-Before sending your letter of introduction, make sure you proofread it.
+Before sending your letter, make sure you proofread it.
 You will want to make sure it is grammatically correct and that you include all the necessary information to make your recipient want to meet you or the person being introduced.

 Key Takeaways

-- Before you start writing the letter of introduction, make sure you know exactly who is being introduced.
+- Before you start writing the letter, make sure you know exactly who is being introduced.

 - Next, decide how formal, informal, or professional your tone will be based on the relationship between yourself and each individual.